Evaluating the Usability of Microgestures for Text Editing Tasks in Virtual Reality: microGEXT: A Microgesture Recognition Framework for Text Editing

 \section{microGEXT: A Microgesture Recognition Framework for Text Editing}

 Previous studies have highlighted the benefits of gestures and microgestures in immersive interactions, but a fully intuitive text editing experience without external cameras, wearables, or specialized hardware remains undeveloped.
 Many existing solutions are limited by hardware demands or induce fatigue from prolonged mid-air hand use.
 Our research aims to develop a lightweight VR text editing system that replaces large body movements with subtle microgestures, reducing physical strain.
-While it may not surpass traditional VR methods with menus and larger gestures, we anticipate comparable efficiency with an improved user experience.
+To facilitate further research, we release our open-source code and anonymized datasets.